-Note that map format is extremely architecture-specific.
-A map file cannot be used on a system with different pointer size, endianness, or data alignment than the system on which it was generated, and should in general be used only inside a single system.
-While raw format uses network byte order and avoids architecture-dependent data alignment so that it is as portable as possible, it is also primarily expected to be used inside the same single system.
+raw format uses network byte order and avoids architecture-dependent data alignment so that it is as portable as possible, but it is still primarily expected to be used inside the same single system.
 To export a zone file in either raw or map format, or make a portable backup of such a file, conversion to text format is recommended.